Jricecake/D-D-Ultimate-Simulator/README.md

-# D&D Simualator
+# D&D Simulator

 Hark, knave!
 Welcome to the D&D Simulator, a completely immersive D&D experience!
 Draw your sword and venture forth!

-# Motivation
+## Motivation

-I wanted to create a completely 1:1 experience to playing D&D.
+I wanted to create a complete 1:1 experience to playing D&D.

-# Collections

-# Technology Used
+## Technology Used
 Macbook Pro
 Ruby
 Active Record
 Colorize Gem
 TTY Prompt Gem

-# Users Can:
+## Users Can:

 Create their own character
 Create their own party